Robert Dunbar: Career

-The invention had a profound effect on Buffalo and the movement of grains on the Great Lakes and the world:
+The invention had a profound effect on Buffalo and the movement of grains on the Great Lakes and around the world:

-He built nearly all the grain elevators in Buffalo which put the city as one of the largest grain markets in the United States.
+He built nearly all the grain elevators in Buffalo, which made the city one of the largest grain markets in the United States.
 Dunbar built and designed the majority of the first grain elevators in Canada and New York City.
 He constructed other grain elevators in Liverpool and Hull in England and in Odessa, Russia.
 He constructed grain elevators in many other grain shipping ports around the world.
 Dunbar's grain elevator innovations are still in use.
-Dunbar was senior partner in a firm called Robert Dunbar & Son.
+Dunbar was a senior partner in a firm called Robert Dunbar & Son.
 They were grain elevator architects, engineers, and contractors.
 Dunbar became a wealthy man because of his innovations in grain elevators.

 Family

-Dunbar married Sarah M. Howell on August 26, 1840.
+Dunbar married Sarah M. Howell on 26 August 1840.
 Two of his sons were William J. Dunbar and Robert Dunbar.
-A third son, George H. Dunbar, became proprietor of The Eagle Iron Works of Buffalo.
+A third son, George H. Dunbar, became proprietor of the Eagle Iron Works of Buffalo.
 He also had two daughters, Mary G. Dunbar and Emma G. Dunbar.